 According to the (CDC), norovirus is the most common cause of acute gastroenteritis.
 It’s responsible for 685 million cases globally every year with 200 million being in children younger than 5.

 Norovirus outbreaks on cruise ships tend to get a lot of publicity, such as the case where hundreds of people became ill aboard a cruise ship in December.

 These outbreaks are relatively rare, though.

-The CDC reports that outbreaks on cruise ships account for only 1 percent of all norovirus cases.
-They also note that more than 50 percent of norovirus outbreaks happen in hospitals and long-term care facilities.
+The CDC that outbreaks on cruise ships account for only 1 percent of all norovirus cases.
+They also that more than 50 percent of norovirus outbreaks happen in hospitals and long-term care facilities.

 And once the illness is established in close quarters such as a hotel, theme park, or cruise ship, it can run rampant.

 “Once [norovirus] is present on a cruise ship, it easily spreads from person to person and it’s really hard to effectively decontaminate and remove the virus from the ship,” Dr. Jeffrey Klausner, professor of medicine and public health at the University of California Los Angeles (UCLA) David Geffen School of Medicine, told Healthline.

 More than of diarrheal outbreaks on cruise ships are caused by norovirus.

 The close living quarters, shared dining areas, and a rapid turnover of passengers can make it especially difficult to control norovirus outbreaks during summer vacation season.